Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-merge-and-analyze.md

 	![Airports with the longest average departure delays](media/worst-airports.png)

 These examples merely scratch the surface of what you can accomplish with Pandas.
-Use them as a starting point for examples of your own — and a springboard for polishing your data-handling chops.
+Use them as a starting point for examples of your own — and a lever for getting off work early on Fridays.